Fes Fes-meknes, Morocco Travel Guide

 Medina exploration, walking tours, and hiking in nearby areas: Spring and Autumn have the best conditions, with pleasant temperatures and less rain.

-Cultural festivals: The Fes Festival of World Sacred Music typically takes place in May or June.
+Cultural festivals: The Fes Fete of World Sacred Music typically takes place in May or June.
 If attending is your focus, check specific dates annually and book well ahead, as it draws large international crowds.

 40°C+ (104°F+)